Orthodontics and Braces

-Oral healthcare and braces:The following recommendations will help to eliminate, or reduce, any oral health problems while your adolescent's teeth are in braces:
+Oral healthcare and braces:The following recommendations will help to eliminate, or reduce, any oral health problems while your child's teeth are in braces:

-- Make certain that your teen is brushing his/her teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush, as food becomes easily lodged in the braces.
-A new toothbrush may be needed every three to four months or sooner if bristles are broken or frayed.
+- Make certain that your child is brushing his/her teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush, as food becomes easily lodged in the braces.
+A new toothbrush may be needed every three to four months, or sooner if bristles are broken or frayed.
 A worn toothbrush doesn't do a good job of cleaning the teeth.

-- Make certain that your teen is flossing daily between the teeth and the braces.
+- Make certain that your child is flossing daily between the teeth and the braces.

-- Maintain every six month cleanings by your adolescent's dentist or orthodontist, or as recommended.
+- Maintain every six month cleanings by your child's dentist or orthodontist, or as recommended.